Kamal-Dahiya/Space-Invaders/README.md

 # Space-Invaders
-Space Invaders Game using Pygame
+Space Invaders Game using Pygame in Python